September 10

 What to Look For

-Cast iron: Cast iron is pretty much cast iron, so no matter how much you spend, you're going to get the same heating properties, the same durability, and the same necessity for seasoning (even if a pan is sold pre-seasoned).
+Cast iron: Cast iron is all the same, so no matter how much you spend, it will all have the same heating properties, the same durability, and the same necessity for seasoning (even if a pan is sold pre-seasoned).

 More expensive pans are smoother out of the box and some are prettier, which you may think are worth paying for.
 But they will all require seasoning, and they will all get smoother and more nonstick with use.

 About glass cooktops: If your cooktop is glass, you may be concerned about the weight and roughness of cast iron.
-You have to be careful with it, but if you don't drop or drag your cookware on the cooktop, cast iron is fine to use.
+You have to be careful with it, but if you don't drop or drag your cookware on the cooktop, cast iron is fine.

 If you're worried about cast iron on the glass cooktop, or don't want to deal with the weight, go with heavier gauge carbon steel for nearly identical performance.